syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Time Picker message styling

-The SfChat allows customizing the time picker message elements with various time picker message customizations as follows:
+You can applies the styling for the time picker message elements by setting the various time picker message key and values in resource dictionary.

 <table>
 <tr>